-The Central Bank has approved this document as a prospectus for the purposes of Article 5.3 of the Prospectus Directive.
-Application has also been made to Euronext Dublin for the Notes to be admitted to trading on the Main Securities Market and to be listed on the Official List.
-The Main Securities Market is a regulated market for the purposes of MiFID II.
-The total fees and expenses in connection with the admission of the Notes to trading on the Main Securities Market are expected to be approximately €4,500.
+Application has been made to Euronext Dublin for the Notes to be admitted to trading on the Global Exchange Market and to be listed on the Official List.
+The Global Exchange Market is not a regulated market for the purposes of MiFID II.